Tax-efficient investments for companies

-In respect of the second condition, your company will be deemed to control the CDFI if anyone connected with you does, or if there are arrangements which may allow you (or anyone connected with you) to gain control.
+In respect of the second condition, your company will be deemed to control the CDFI if anyone connected with you does, or if there are arrangements that may allow you (or anyone connected with you) to gain control.
 Note.
 The tax relief given counts as de minimis state aid, and so may need to be accounted for if you look to raise your own investment via EIS etc. Speak to us for more guidance

-Once a qualifying investment is made and a certificate issued, the company can claim a deduction of the lower of:
+Once a qualifying Tax-efficient investment is made and a certificate issued, the company can claim a deduction of the lower of:

 - 5% of the amount invested; and

 - the amount of corporation tax due